zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The platform specific interrupt handler should complete the interrupt operations, such as interrupt EOI or acknowledge.

-The interrupt handler should call generic mailbox API(s) to check whether an inbound mailbox event has occurred.
-Mailbox functions should be implemented in platform vendor driver to check mailbox status in NSPE and distinguish spurious events.
+The interrupt handler should call SPE mailbox API(s) to deal with the inbound mailbox event.
+The SPE mailbox may assert a PendSV.
-The interrupt handler should assert a PendSV after the inbound mailbox event is confirmed.
-The triggered PendSV handler will deal with the mailbox events.

 Platform specific driver should put Inter-Processor Communication interrupt into a proper exception priority, according to system and application requirements.